 Systems controlled solely by a manually operated timer configured to operate the system for no more than two hours.

-Zones with a full HVAC load demand not exceeding 3,400 Btu/h (1 kW) and having a readily accessible manual shutoff switch.
+Zones with a full HVAC load demand not exceeding 3,400 Btu/h (1 kW) and having a manual shutoff switch located with ready access.

 Ductless heat pumps.